AznBlusuazn/Arena/README.txt

 DEVELOPMENT NOTES

+ALPHA 0.0.038 / 2021.01.25-1157 (IN PROGRESS)

+- removed older db query method and replaced all references with newer version
+- removed older record retrieval and replaced all references with newer version
+- cleaned up legacy and nulled out code

 ALPHA 0.0.037 / 2021.01.24-2313

 - revamped the alias logic that existed in the game and rewrote it completely